 The area is popular with photographers and planning a trip in autumn means avoiding the steady stream of summer visitors.
 If water sports are your thing then plan to spend time at nearby Lake Bohinj, the country’s largest glacial lake.

 European Destinations of Excellence

 Kluže Fortress, built by the Austrians in the late 19th century, hosts exhibitions about the history of the fortifications and the ecology of the region.
-If you enjoy outdoor activities then the canyoning and kayaking are among the reasons to take off your boots, along with the seasonal trout fishing.
+If you enjoy outdoor activities then canyoning and kayaking are among the reasons to take off your boots.
+So too is Slovenia’s seasonal trout fishing.